 - AR 2000 Backpack Battery: The AR 2000 backpack battery delivers an exceptional run time of up to 11 hours.

-- AR 3000 Backpack Battery: The AR 3000 has an exceptional recharge time to 100% capacity within just two hours and forty minutes.
+- AR 3000 Backpack Battery: The AR 3000 has an exceptional recharge time and 100% capacity within just two hours and forty minutes.

 Tim Johnson, a logger, says: “My setup includes the STIHL AP 300 battery.
 This is their 36-volt lithium-ion, 6.0 Ah battery.
-STIHL claims a forty-five-minute runtime with a chainsaw and battery, but it is hard to equate what runtime minutes mean with a chainsaw.
+STIHL claims a forty-five-minute runtime with a chainsaw and battery, but equating what runtime minutes mean with a chainsaw is hard.

 Let us find out how many cuts I can make.
 I found a large section of the oak tree with a consistent branch diameter of roughly 10 inches.
 With a freshly charged battery, I made approximately 43 (it was 42 ⅞) cuts from the oak limb.